RosettaCommons/documentation/application_documentation/utilities/ligand_converter.md

 =======================

 Rosetta's residue type outputting isn't necessarily comprehensive at this point.
-There's no gurantee that you're able to round-trip a given residue with the ligand_converter application.
+There's no guarantee that you're able to round-trip a given residue with the ligand_converter application.
-(There's not even a gurantee that Rosetta will be able read the files which it output.)
+(There's not even a guarantee that Rosetta will be able read the files which it output.)

 It should suffice for getting something like a PyMol-readable PDB or SDF file from a residue type, though.